School district raising money to help those affected by the wildfires in Australia

-“It’s kinda fun to help people that you don’t even know and help animals,” said 5th grader Jack Myers.
+“It’s kinda fun to help people that you don’t even know and help animals,” said fifth-grader Jack Myers.

-“I kinda feel proud because we’re helping that and animals that need help that are in danger,” said 5th grader Jorge Perez Barajas
+“I kinda feel proud because we’re helping that and animals that need help that are in danger,” said fifth-grader Jorge Perez Barajas

-“I also hope they can help people that got their house burnt down and help them rebuild them,” said 5th grader Yarazeth Murguia.
+“I also hope they can help people that got their house burnt down and help them rebuild them,” said fifth-grader Yarazeth Murguia.

 “It’s great and there are a lot of people that really care about it,” said a senior.